How To Become a CPA in Kentucky: Step By Step Guide

 Kentucky requires CPA candidates to complete a bachelor’s degree program with at least 120 hours of college coursework before they can apply for the exam.
 Once you’ve completed your degree program and credit hour requirements, you can apply.

 Confident individuals can apply for the Uniform CPA exam through the KSBA website, where one receives an application packet for filling out forms and sending the official college transcripts.
-Those who meet the CPA exam requirements are usually given the go-ahead to apply and schedule the CPA exam they wish to take.
+Those who meet the CPA examination requirements are usually given the go-ahead to apply and schedule the CPA exam they wish to take.

 However, to schedule, an exam one must pay the required examination and application fee.